 And you that shall cross from shore to shore years hence are more to me, and more in my meditations, than you might suppose. – Crossing Brooklyn Ferry, Walt Whitman

 Before the bridge that has become an American icon was built, Whitman’s description of crossing the East River by ferry was the reality for hundreds of thousands of New Yorkers, visitors, and new Americans every year.
+This also was one of Walt Whitman’s favorite Brooklyn spots to people watch.

 While the Neo-Gothic arches and beautiful cable lines which serve as a major artery connecting Brooklyn and Manhattan have become commonplace to those who cross every day, the history of the Brooklyn Bridge is more compelling than one would expect.